 This is one of the great benefits of Day Camp!
 Your dog gets to play all day so, naturally, they are tired at the end of the day.
 Often, when you take your Camper home, they will curl up and go to sleep.

-For our Overnight Campers, we require a mid-day nap.
+For our Overnight Campers, we recommend a mid-day nap or some down time.
 Many of our Day Campers enjoy a mid-day nap as well, but it is not required.
-We are not closed during nap time on weekdays but the lights will be dimmed and music turned down to allow for a more calming and relaxing downtime.
+We are not closed during nap time on weekdays but the lights may be dimmed and music turned down to allow for a more calming and relaxing downtime.

 Paws-a-Palooza has monitored security, fire, and temperature control alarms.
 Studies show that the dogs sleep better at night without a human present.
 In our environment, where the dogs are active all day, getting a good night’s rest is important.
 There will be times when there is an overnight attendant at Paws-a-Palooza.
 Please be aware though that he/she is not interacting with the dogs during the night and the dogs are not let out to use the bathroom.
 We want to offer this service to ease the minds of those owners that might feel uneasy about leaving their pets alone and unattended.
 In kennels with indoor / outdoor dog runs, the outdoor section is closed off at night for security purposes.
 If your dog requires overnight monitoring, the best options to look at are in-home pet care or medical boarding (provided by most veterinary hospitals).

 We strongly suggest bringing your dog’s food from home to keep their stomach from getting sick during their stay.
 We will happily feed your pup our food, but it is best for them to not change foods rapidly.
-If you would rather we feed your dog our food, there is no extra charge.
-We will provide toys, rawhides, nighttime treats and a cozy place to sleep.
-If you wish to bring toys, bedding, or anything else that will help make your dog feel more at home, we can certainly accommodate this.
+If you prefer that we feed your dog our food, there is no extra charge.
+We will provide toys, nighttime treats and a cozy place to sleep.
+If you wish to bring toys, bedding, or anything else that will help make your dog feel more at home, we can certainly accommodate this and encourage it!

 For overnight boarding, we need a reservation.
-For Day Camp, we can often accommodate short notice or same day notice (if your dog has previously completed the interview process), but it is always a good idea to reserve or call ahead to make sure there is room in your dogs designated play group.
-Please be aware that holidays book several weeks to months in advance.
+For Day Camp, we can often accommodate short notice or same day notice (if your dog has previously completed the interview process), but it is always a good idea to reserve or call ahead to make sure there is room in your dog’s designated play group.
+Please be aware that weekends and holidays book several weeks to months in advance.

-You can call us during regular business hours or request a reservation online through the Paws-a-Palooza website.
-We will reach out to you to confirm your online reservation request.
+You can call us during regular business hours or request a reservation online through our Facebook page.
+Someone will contact you to confirm your request.

 We require that you contact us at least 48 hours prior to your scheduled appointment to cancel in order to avoid getting charged the boarding fee.